Ford-Aktion: Ford's membership of the association and strike preparations

 The next step in the campaign was to negotiate a company collective agreement.
-However, before this was discussed between the potential contractual partners for the first time in October 1963 after long delays, Ford had joined the employers' association, on May 1 1963.
+However, before this was discussed between the potential contractual partners for the first time in October 1963 after long delays, Ford had joined the employers' association, on 1 May 1963.
 Ford management claimed that the working conditions, wages and salaries agreed in the regional collective agreement would apply.
 IG Metall, on the other hand, emphasized that the existing regional collective agreement did not contain any wage negotiation framework conditions.
 From the union's point of view, there was therefore no obligation to peace, that is, a halt in its efforts.
-Ford's recent membership in the employers' association was a step backwards in terms of negotiating affairs, as it meant that collective bargaining decisions were not made in the company itself, but rather at a distance.
+Ford's recent membership in the employers' association was a step backward in terms of negotiating affairs, as it meant that collective bargaining decisions were not made in the company itself, but rather at a distance.
 On the side of the union, the functionaries in the Cologne district administration and the Frankfurt union executive committee took over responsibility.
 The Ford campaign thus lost "its previous experimental scope".
-However, the management board lead by Otto Brenner initially adopted a harsh tone and threatened to strike if negotiations on a company collective agreement were not reached.
+However, the management board led by Otto Brenner initially adopted a harsh tone and threatened to strike if negotiations on a company collective agreement were not reached.
 Matthöfer and his colleagues organized everything necessary to be prepared for such an industrial action, which in their plan was to take place in March or April 1964.
 With the help of a second survey carried out by infas in spring 1964 IG Metall once again surveyed the mood among the workforce.
 The survey showed, among other things, support for a company collective agreement and a high willingness to strike, both among IG Metall members and those who were not organized.
 As talks with the employers did not materialize, the union executive board declared the failure of the negotiations in May 1964.
-The strike ballot was set for June 22.
+The strike ballot was set for 22 June.